My Design Rules

 This post contains affiliate links for your convenience.
 If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.

 If this is your first time, go ahead and get the pink ceiling paint.
 Several brands carry ceiling paint that goes on pink and dries white.
-I purchased Glidden Pink to White Ceiling Paint in the Grab-n-go White. (honestly, on accident, I got caught up talking to the Walmart paint guy while picking up my other paint supplies) I intended to try another brand
+I purchased Glidden Pink to White Ceiling Paint in the Grab-n-go White. (honestly, on accident, I got caught up talking to the Walmart paint guy while picking up my other paint supplies) I intended to try another brand.

 The pink ceiling paint helps you determine where you added paint and where you haven’t (unless you’re like me and have the dingiest ceilings in the world).
 I’m telling you, it’s like magic I honestly didn’t think I would need it, but even with my ½ white primed ½ dingy white ceilings, I needed that extra bit of pink to keep me from painting spots I’d already painted and those that still needed touch up.